TiagoX9/TaxiDataPipeLine/README.md

     https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2019-06.csv

 ## Future Enhancement Plan:
     • Create a Python setup/installer for distribution
+    • Optimize performance using asyncio and dask scheduler
+    • Scale pipeline to a multiple of the data size that does not fit any more to one machine using multinode clusters in cloud (e.g. AWS)
     • Setup automated build
-    • Optimize performance
-    • Create a graph to visualize average trip per month
-    • The rolling average is calculated using pandas due to time constraints, Investigate if this functionality is also supported by 'dask'.